warwickgrigg/ezform/README.md

-# ezform - terse forms for React and other vdom
+# ezform - Minimal forms layer for React and other vdom, in less than 1Mb

-## Example
+## Example code

+See src/index.html and src/App.js

 ```
 import React from "react";